 Home

-My main research interest is studying the way urbanization unfolds and how global capitalism actually happens on the ground—how both shape everyday life—in the inconspicuous places of the global South.
-I carry out this work by analyzing how space is produced at the intersection of power, discourse, and imaginaries.
+My main research interest lies in studying how urbanization unfolds and how global capitalism manifests on the ground—how both shape everyday life—in the inconspicuous places of the global South.
+I explore these dynamics by analyzing how space is produced at the intersection of power, discourse, and imaginaries.

 Research interests: